• Skip to primary navigation

 Roasted Cauliflower Salad with Tahini Dressing

-Overhead view of a Mediterranean Buddha bowl with vegetables, couscous, hummus and tzatziki
+Overhead view of a Mediterranean Bowl with yellow couscous, raw vegetables, tzatziki and hummus.

 These Mediterranean Buddha bowls are gorgeous, healthy, quick to pull together, and packed with different textures and flavors.